ivos/casefu-cli/README.md

 			"serve": "casefu serve"
 		}

-4. Create file at `fsd/Overview.md` and put the following into it:
+4. Create a file at `fsd/Overview.md` and put the following into it:

 		# My new system